 - 1. Be a non-profit organization as designated by the Internal Revenue Service or a public government entity, - 2.
-Serve as the fiscal agent for the grant and the point of contact to CJCC, and - 3.
-Be responsible, liable, and oversee financial, program, and post-award reporting requirements.
+Serve as the fiscal agent for the grant and the point of contact to CJCC - 3.
+Be responsible, liable, and oversee financial, program, and post-award reporting requirements; and - 4.
+If applicable, be a certified Human Trafficking Victim Assistance Organization per SB158.